GRAINS-U.S. corn near 3-week low on forecasts of improved weather

 * Wheat falls 1.8 pct, soybeans ease 1.5 pct

-weakest since July 9 and wheat was down to its lowest in more
+level since July 9 and wheat lost 1.8 percent to its lowest

 "Perhaps the stronger greenback is finally weighing on corn